zhonger/zhonger.github.io/pages/en_index.md

 ## About me

-&emsp;&emsp;I'm Li Shengzhou.
-Nowadays, I am a PhD student of Computer Science in University of Tsukuba.
-My research topic is "Data-Driven and Machine Learning Based Material Science Research" under the supervision of Pro.
+&emsp;&emsp;I'm Li Shengzhou and obtained the PhD degree for Computer Science from University of Tsukuba in March 2025.
+My PhD thesis is "Machine Learning for the Prediction and Analysis of Material Electronic Structures" which is supervised by Pro.
 Nakata Ayako from NIMS and Pro.
 Sakurai Tetsuya from University of Tsukuba.
+From April 2025, I start my work in Nationa Institute for Materials Science (NIMS) as a NIMS Postdoctor Researcher.

 ## Interests